Bettie Serveert

 Bettie Serveert is a Dutch indie rock band.
-The name translates to "Bettie Serves", or "Service to Bettie", which is the title of a book written by Dutch tennis player Betty Stöve, who made it to the Wimbledon Ladies Singles final in 1977.
+The name translates to "Bettie Serves", which is the title of a book written by Dutch tennis player Betty Stöve, who made it to the Wimbledon Ladies Singles final in 1977.

-Formation

-The band is composed of Carol Van Dijk (or "van Dyk", born 22 April 1962, in Vancouver, British Columbia) (vocals and guitar), Peter Visser (guitar), Herman Bunskoeke (born c.
-1961 in Amsterdam) (bass) and Berend Dubbe (born c.
-1961 in Amsterdam) (drums).
+The band as of 2025 is composed of Carol Van Dijk (or "van Dyk", born 22 April 1962, in Vancouver, British Columbia) (vocals and guitar), Peter Visser (guitar) and Stephan Van Der Meijden (drums).
 The band originally formed in 1986, but its members split up for four years, following their first gig.
 They reformed in 1990, and released their debut album, Palomine, in 1992.
+According to The Guardian, the album was a "high point for European guitar music in an era dominated by the US and UK".

 Subsequent releases

 In 1995, the group released their second album, Lamprey, which was well received by critics.
-They subsequently obtained tour slots alongside bands including Belly, Dinosaur Jr, Buffalo Tom, Superchunk, Come, and Jeff Buckley.
+They subsequently obtained tour slots alongside artists including Belly, Dinosaur Jr, Buffalo Tom, Superchunk, Come, and Jeff Buckley.

 After releasing the full-length album Dust Bunnies in 1997, Bettie Serveert released a cover album featuring songs from the band Velvet Underground.
-Dubbe left the band due to artistic differences and started his own band, Bauer.
+Berend Dubbe left the band due to artistic differences and started his own band, Bauer.

 In July 2001, Van Dijk and Pascal Deweze of Sukilove released their self-titled album as Chitlin' Fooks.
 They followed it with Did it Again in January 2003.

 A number of drummers, such as Reinier Veldman (who played the drums in the Bettie Serveert proto-band De Artsen), stood in for Dubbe on their next album, Private Suit.
 Stoffel Verlackt, Jeroen Blankert, and Gino Geudens played the drums on Log 22 and Attagirl.
 Bettie Serveert continues to tour extensively through Western Europe, Canada, and the United States.
 Their cover of the Bright Eyes track "Lover I Don't Have to Love" was featured in episode 18 of season 3 of the FOX show The OC.
 Palomines title track can be heard playing in the background during episode 4 of My So-Called Life.
 The band also covered Bob Dylan's "I'll Keep It with Mine" for the soundtrack of the 1996 indie film I Shot Andy Warhol.

 Bettie Serveert released a digital only EP, Deny All, on Second Motion Records, on 26 January 2010 in the United States.
 Their ninth full-length album, Pharmacy of Love, was also given a US release by Second Motion on 23 March of that year.

 2017 saw the release of Damaged Good, again to positive reception.
 A pink vinyl version with a gatefold cover, limited to 1,000 copies, was released as part of Record Store Day that year.

+"Ta!", the group's first new song since 2017, was released as a single on 1 July 2025.
+A music video was also released.